mattisongjj/InternshipExperienceGElement/README.md

     <li>Database: PostgreSQL</li>
     <li>Tools: Postman for API testing</li>
 </ul>
-<p><strong>Outcome:</strong> I designed and created RESTful APIs using Node.js, Express.js, and PostgreSQL, utilizing the Joi library for validation checking.
+<p><strong>Outcome:</strong> I designed and created RESTful APIs using Node.js, Express.js, and PostgreSQL, utilizing the <a href="https://www.npmjs.com/package/joi">Joi</a> library for validation checking.
 This ensured data integrity and seamless integration with the frontend.
 This enhancement made the APIs much more versatile and significantly increased developer productivity.</p>

 ## Practices